 Texas Advanced Energy Business Alliance is an alliance of businesses, including local and national advanced energy companies, that advocates for policies and programs that support the growth and innovation of the advanced energy industry in Texas.
 Matthew Boms also currently serves on the Texas Backup Power Package (TBPP) Advisory Committee, as well as the Aggregated Distributed Energy Resource (ADER) Task Force, where he contributes to the development of solutions and strategies for enhancing the resilience and reliability of the Texas electric grid.

-Luke Metzger will discuss the specific bills related to solar submitted so far to Texas’s 89th Legislature.
+Luke Metzger will discuss the specific bills related to solar submitted to Texas’s 89th Legislature to date.

 Environment Texas is a policy and action group with a mission to build a greener, healthier world.
 Metzger is one of the most energetic and dedicated defenders of environmental issues in the state, and a leading voice for clean air and water, parks and wildlife.
 He recently led the successful campaign to get the Texas Legislature and voters to invest $1 billion to buy land for new state parks.